Sheku Bayoh family say ‘time to restart stopwatch’ as new chair of inquiry named

 Lord Colbeck was appointed as a judge of the Supreme Courts in May 2023 and previously served as Sheriff Principal of Glasgow and Strathkelvin.

-He was chairman of the fatal accident inquiry into the Clutha helicopter crash in Glasgow in 2013.
+He was chairman of the fatal accident inquiry into the 2013 Clutha helicopter crash in Glasgow.

 He will take up the Bayoh inquiry role from Monday March 2.